 CTI Teams will follow the evidence-based approach of Critical Time Intervention which includes four (4) phases described below.
 Each of the phases requires the staff to have a skill set based on a non-judgmental, person-centered, strength-based approach that meets individuals where they are at, helps them identify what is important to them and communicates hope that recovery is possible.
-Refer to Critical Time Intervention Manual (2002) and the CTI Manual for Workers and Supervisors (2021) for more details.
+Refer to Critical Time Intervention Manual (2002) and the CTI Manual for Workers and Supervisors (2021), and The Adult CTI Guidance Document.